scanapi/scanapi/CONTRIBUTING.md

 ```

 For that, we have the [ScanAPI Examples][scanapi-examples] repository, with some API specification
-examples that could be used.
+examples that you can use.

 ### Clone ScanAPI Examples